-An income for life annuity sounds pretty swanky – right?
+When someone offers to send you an income check for as long as you live, it sounds like a pretty good deal – right?
 Who wouldn’t want perpetual income?
-Well…as you’ll see, an income annuity might be good for some people but it isn’t a good fit for others.
+Well…as you’ll see, an income annuity might be good for some people but not everyone.

 What is an Income Annuity?